bobbintb/Ombi-alexa/README.md

 # Ombi-alexa

 This is a work in progress and is currently partially functioning.
 Right now I have movie requests working.
+I don't have a lot of time to work on this and develope it so any help is welcome.
+Feel free to submit issues and ideas as well.

 Installation:
 You need a free Amazon developer account for this.
 Follow these instructions: